How big is the Masters purse, and how much prize money does the winner get?

 A low score at the Masters at Augusta means a high payout for professional golfers.

+The total purse for the 2024 Masters is $20 million, a record high, and up $2 million from last year.
+The eventual tournament champion will take home a record $3.6 million.

-Last year, tournament winner John Rahm took home a $3.2 million payout in prize money, a nice chunk of the tournament's total $18 million purse.
+Last year, tournament winner John Rahm took home a $3.2 million payout in prize money, a nice chunk of that year's tournament's total $18 million purse.

 The remainder of the purse was split among 50 golfers, with the tournament's two runners-up taking home $1.6 mililon each in prize money.
 Only three golfers earned seven figures, based on how they placed.